Ye2018/14_product_crud/02_better/log.md

 __DIR__
 ```

 gives us the current directory where that file is located.
-This is used in the validat_product.php Ln 16.
+For example, this is used in the validat_product.php Ln 16 as a prefix.